Race Recap: Gazelle Girl Half Marathon

 I arrived downtown around 7:15 (the race started at 8:00), just as Andi texted and asked if I wanted coffee.
 Um, yes.
 Yes, I do.
 I was a bit chilly and the thought of something warm to hold on to and sip leading up to the race sounded heavenly.
 The line at Starbucks was outrageous due to a conference in town, so she was still in line by the time I arrived.
 We stayed in the warmth for a bit before venturing to the starting line.

 I lined up near the back of the 10:30 pace group, knowing my paces since my hip started acting up have been a bit lower.
-I was fearful of starting out too fast and having things hurt sooner rather than later.
-I did end up starting out faster than I planned, and passed the 10:30 pacers within the first mile, but I was feeling really (really!) good so decided to just roll with it and see how things went.
-I knew that could backfire on me, but it was a risk I felt was worth taking.
+My fear was that I would start out too fast and having things hurt sooner rather than later.
+Although I did end up starting out faster than I planned, and passed the 10:30 pacers within the first mile, I was feeling really (really!) good so decided to just roll with it and see how things went.
+It could backfire on me, but it was a risk I felt was worth taking.

 In truth, a lot of the race was a bit of a blur and I zoned out a lot.
 Knowing that I can’t have music during triathlons, I tried to keep that at a minimum just to get used to running without it.
 I’ll run a lot of shorter training runs with no music, but I didn’t feel quite ready to leave my headphones at home.